SatishDivvi/Log-Analysis/README.md

 ### Installation

+1. How to create the news database:
+   - if you provide the Vagrantfile supplied by Udacity, this step is automated by the Vagrantfile.
+Be sure to instruct the user to install Vagrant and VirtualBox, and instruct them on how to start and log into the virtual machine.
+   - if your instructions do not depend on the virtual machine, the user will need to manually create the news database.
+They can do so from the psql console by typing CREATE DATABASE news;.

+2. where to get the newsdata.sql file with the database schema and data.
+   - you could include a compressed (e.g. zipped) version of newsdata.sql in your repository, or include a link to where the user can download this file (recommended).
+This [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) should work.

- - You can either run below queries to create views in news **newsdata.sql** database or run the command `psql -d news -f create_views.sql`
+3. You can either run below queries to create views in news **newsdata.sql** database or run the command `psql -d news -f create_views.sql`

-Enter news database by typing `psql news` and execute below queries:
+4. if you chose to exclude option-3 then enter news database by typing `psql news` and execute below queries:

 ##### View 1 (Top_Viewed_Articles):
 #